🍁My credit card was blocked and I almost got scammed in Canada🍁

 I started going to the Canadian office in August of the same year, and was excited to visit Toronto for the first time in a long time

-The company housing is within walking distance of the station and supermarket, and the office is also close by, making it convenient.
+The company housing was within walking distance of both the train station and the supermarket, and the office was also nearby – very convenient.
+I expected

 September 2023: Unable to purchase airline tickets